 Set up AWS Reverse PrivateLink with PlanetScale Managed

-While there are a number of different ways to set up and configure PrivateLink components, in this guide we'll be using the AWS CLI tool in our examples.
+While there are a number of different ways to set up and configure PrivateLink components, in this guide we'll be using the AWS CLI tool.

 How PlanetScale Managed and AWS PrivateLink work